 - China Town: Wander down the little back streets, browse the Chinese medicines and herbs, sample some unusual street food and visit an incense filled Temple to get your fortune read.

 - Ping Pong Show: You just can’t come to Bangkok without seeing one of these, just once.
 And ping pong balls are only the half of it.
 We’re talking pencils, bananas, razor blades hell even little tweeting birdies.
 (No joke)

 - The Sky Bar (Vertigo): Dig out your least creased clothes and mix with international business folk at this awesome bar.
 Rock up in your flips and they’ll give you a fetching pair of men’s loafers to wear and a pair of slacks or skirt for ladies.
 No matter how silly you look, it’s worth it for incredible views of the city, even if at 240 Baht you can only afford 1 beer!
 (Banyan Tree Hotel, 21/100 Th Sathon Thai)

 For many travellers, Bangkok is the starting point for their backpacking adventure across South East Asia!
 International flights land at Bangkok’s Suvarnabhumi Airport and from here it’s around a 30 minute taxi drive to the city centre, costing approximately 400 baht.
 Airport buses also depart every hour from taking you into the city centre, where you can catch the wonderful Bangkok ‘Sky Train,’ (The BTS) the Underground (MRT) or take a ride with one of the millions of tuk-tuks, taxi’s or motorbike taxi’s straight to your hotel.

-*NEW!
-The brand new Airport link is now open in Bangkok, which takes you direct from Suvarnabhuni Airport to the centre of Bangkok in 15 minutes.
+The Airport link is now open in Bangkok, which takes you direct from Suvarnabhuni Airport to the centre of Bangkok in 15 minutes.